iqbalyarkhan/old-website/content/2020-05-10--Binary-Tree-Problems.md

 Naive approach would be to go through the tree and determine the path for each node that we're interested in and save the path in an external data structure.
 Once done, we can then compare the path to find the first node that is common in both paths.
 This requires extra space.

 Better approach would be to traverse the tree and if the current node is one of those that we're interested in, we can return that node.
 As soon as we get to a node that has both the left and right returned values as not null, we've found our ancestor.
 The trick here is to push up the tree what we found.
 So, in the example above, when 6 is found, it returns to 7 telling 6 was found which returns to 9 telling 6 was found with returns to 11 telling 6 was found.
 Next, 11 looks in its right subtree and returns 8.
+We're done when at some point in the recursion, we get to a node that had non-null values returned for its left and right subtrees.
 11 is the first node that has a return value from both its left and right subtrees.

 ```cpp
 Node<int>* helper(Node<int>* root, int x, int y){